JoshMcMillen/BrewHand/extension-readme.md

 #### **For Tier 1 Languages (Python, JS/TS, Java, C#)**
 ```
-@quality-first Create a rate-limited HTTP client with retry logic
+@brewhand Create a rate-limited HTTP client with retry logic
 ```
 **Expected**: Production-ready code with comprehensive error handling, proper typing, architectural explanations

 #### **For Tier 3-4 Languages (Swift, Haskell, COBOL)**
 ```
-@quality-first Create a basic file parser with error handling
+@brewhand Create a basic file parser with error handling

 Note: This is a Tier 3 language.
 Please review the following areas:
 - Framework-specific patterns may need verification